UvA-ML-Project-2025/AML-FIF/README.md

 Deep Learning from Scratch: Fine-Grained Bird Classification

-Overview
+Overview:

 This repository contains a deep learning project focused on fine-grained bird species classification, the Challenge is distinguishing 200 visually similar bird species starting from a completely blank 'brain' (no pre-training) without memorizing the limited training data.

 Repository Contents:

+├── BaselineNB.ipynb
-├── BaselineNB.ipynb: Establishes the baseline model and performance, using a pretrained ResNet50 model.
+Establishes the baseline model and performance, using a pretrained ResNet50 model.

+├── aml2025-improved-model.ipynb
-├── aml2025-improved-model.ipynb: The main notebook containing the alternative solution.
+The main notebook containing the alternative solution.
 It implements a custom ResNet18-style architecture trained from scratch, along with advanced regularization and augmentation techniques.

 └── README.md

 Assignment:

-Task: Fine-grained image classification (200 bird species) Dataset size: ~4,000 images
+Task: Fine-grained image classification (200 bird species)

+Dataset size: ~4,000 images

 Constraint: No pretrained weights